 Example of matrix multiplication between a column and a row vector.
 Each column of the resulting matrix is computed by multiplying vector $\mathbf{u}$ with scalar element of the row vector.

-Overall we fetched $(m_R + n_R)K + m_R n_R \approx (m_R + n_R)K$ elements into the registers (since $K \gg m_R, n_R$).
+Overall we fetched $(m_R + n_R)K + m_R n_R \approx (m_R + n_R)K$ elements into the registers.
 Compared to the naive strategy, we reduced the number by a factor of

 Now, let’s explore how rank-1 update can be implemented using SIMD instructions.
 Each rank-1 update is a matrix multiplication between a column of $\bar{A}$ and a row of $\bar{B}$.
-Note how single column of $\bar{C}$ is updated via scalar-vector multiplication between the column of $\bar{A}$ and corresponding scalar element of the row of $\bar{B}$.
-Thanks to the FMA extension, the update + scalar-vector multiplication can be efficiently calculated via the fused multiply-add instruction.
-Before executing the FMA instruction, we only need to broadcast scalar element of the row of $\bar{B}$ to a vector and load the vector into YMM register.
-The parameter $m_R$ determines how many elements are stored in column vectors of $\bar{C}, \bar{A}$ and how many YMM registers we need for this.
-Since each YMM register can store up to 8 floats, we assume that $m_R$ is a multiple of 8 (8, 16, 24, 32…) and the elements in column vectors are packed into blocks of size 8.
-Then the number of YMM registers required to store the column vectors can be calculated as $m_R$ / 8.
-Note that we don’t need additional YMM registers for broadcasted column vector of $\bar{B}$ since the same 8-float vector (YMM Register) can be reused to update all 8-float blocks of the column vector of $\bar{C}$.
+Note how single column of $\bar{C}$ is updated via scalar-vector multiplication between column of $\bar{A}$ and scalar element of row of $\bar{B}$.
+The FMA extension allows us to efficiently compute the update and scalar-vector multiplication using a fused multiply-add instruction.
+To do this, we first load the matrix $\bar{C}$ and a column of $\bar{A}$ into YMM registers.
+Next, we broadcast the first scalar element of a row in $\bar{B}$ into a vector and load it into a YMM register.
+The FMA instruction is then executed to update the first column of $\bar{C}$.
+We repeat this process for the remaining scalar elements in the row of $\bar{B}$ to update the corresponding columns of $\bar{C}$.
+The parameter $m_R$ determines how many elements are stored in column of $\bar{A}$ and how many YMM registers we need to load them.
+Since one YMM register contains 8 floats, we assume that $m_R$ is a multiple of 8 (8, 16, 24, 32…).
+Then the number of YMM registers required to load one column of $\bar{A}$ can be computed as $m_R / 8$.
+Note that we need only one YMM register to load broadcasted scalar element of $\bar{B}$, as the same YMM Register can be reused in FMA instructions for each of $m_R / 8$ registers.

-Thus, the complete algorithm for single rank-1 update of the matrix $\bar{C}$ is as follows:
+Thus, the complete algorithm for single rank-1 update of matrix $\bar{C}$ is as follows:

 The last thing we need to discuss before implementing the kernel in C is how to choose the kernel size = $m_R$ and $n_R$.
 CPUs that support AVX instructions have 16 YMM registers.
 From our previous observations, we know that we need $n_R m_R / 8$ registers to store the matrix $\bar{C}$, $m_R/8$ registers to store the column vector of $\bar{A}$ and 1 register for the broadcasted vector of $\bar{B}$.
 We want $m_R, n_R$ as large as possible and satisfying the following conditions